mantidproject/mantid/docs/source/techniques/PolarisedDiffractionILL.rst

 The corrected counts in each each detector are normalised to the expected total cross-section for vanadium of :math:`0.404 \frac{\text{barn}}{\text{steradian} \cdot \text{atom}}`.
 The output of vanadium reduction is given as a histogram with a single value per detector.

+In case it is desireable to separate cross-sections, for example for diagnostic purposes, it can be done using the reduced data described as above using :ref:`D7AbsoluteCrossSections <algm-D7AbsoluteCrossSections>` algorithm.
+More details on working with this algorithm are given in the sample normalisation section.

 Below is the relevant workflow diagram describing reduction steps of the vanadium reduction.